danihak/FormSetu-MVP/docs/TECHNICAL_RFC.md

 ## 1. Problem Statement (Technical)

-India's voice DPI stack (BHASHINI + VoicERA) provides ASR, TTS, NMT, and conversational infrastructure.
+India's voice DPI stack (Open Source Voice Adapter) provides ASR, TTS, NMT, and conversational infrastructure.
 However, there is no **structured, machine-readable representation** of government forms that would allow these voice systems to:

 1. Know what fields a form requires
 2. Generate a conversational flow to collect those fields